To be a leader of sportswear manufacturer, create more values for sports brands

 Lightweight midlayers for warm-up, outdoor training, and transitional weather.

-A hybrid training wear project should confirm use scenarios, product mix, fabric system, fit direction, sample review points, and bulk production standards before moving forward.
-This helps private label brands build a more consistent and commercially ready men's activewear collection.
+A technical layer project should confirm layering role, use scenario, product mix, fabric direction, fit allowance, trim details, sample review points, and bulk production standards before moving forward.
+This helps private label brands build more functional and commercially ready men's activewear layers.

 Step 1